harvardinformatics/ATAC-seq/README.md

 </table>

 The output is a [SAM file](https://samtools.github.io/hts-specs/SAMv1.pdf), which contains alignment information for each input read.
-The SAM can be compressed to a binary format (BAM) with [SAMtools](http://www.htslib.org/doc/samtools.html).
-This is best accomplished by piping the output from Bowtie2 directly to `samtools view`, e.g.:
+The SAM can be compressed to a binary format (BAM) and sorted with [SAMtools](http://www.htslib.org/doc/samtools.html).
+This is best accomplished by piping the output from Bowtie2 directly to `samtools view` and `samtools sort`, e.g.:

     module load bowtie2
     module load samtools
-    bowtie2 --very-sensitive -x <genomeIndexName> -1 <sample>_1.fastq.gz -2 <sample>_2.fastq.gz | samtools view -b - > <BAM>
+    bowtie2 --very-sensitive -x <genomeIndexName> -1 <sample>_1.fastq.gz -2 <sample>_2.fastq.gz | samtools view -u - | samtools sort - > <BAM>

 For input files of 20 million paired reads, this command takes around five hours.
 This can be decreased by increasing the number of cores in the Bowtie2 command.
-For example, we could specify eight cores for Bowtie2 with `-p 8` and adjust the request in the SLURM script to `#SBATCH -n 9` (that is, eight cores for Bowtie2 and one for SAMtools).
+For example, we could specify eight cores for Bowtie2 with `-p 8` and adjust the request in the SLURM script to `#SBATCH -n 10` (that is, eight cores for Bowtie2 and one each for SAMtools view and sort).
 The memory usage of Bowtie2 depends primarily on the genome length; enough must be requested to load the genome indexes.

 Bowtie2 also provides (via stderr) a summary of the mapping results, including counts of reads analyzed, properly paired alignments, and reads that aligned to multiple genomic locations.
-By default, Bowtie2 will randomly assign one of multiple equivalent mapping locations for a read.
+By default, Bowtie2 will randomly choose one of multiple equivalent mapping locations for a read.

 ### Alignment adjustments